 |Internal Peer Review Session||mid- December||mid- April||mid- August|

-If you are preparing a grant that falls under the HIV-grant deadline cycle, please contact the Office for Faculty Mentoring before applying for the program, so we can discuss the best possible resource for your application.
+If you are preparing a grant that falls under the HIV-grant deadline cycle, please contact the Office for Research Mentoring before applying for the program, so we can discuss the best possible resource for your application.
 The current program best serves those applying under the traditional deadline schedule.

 Specific Aims Workshop

 In these workshops, small groups of applicants will meet to review the significance and innovation sections of their applications.
 There is a saying in study section, “Nothing is worth doing well if it isn’t worth doing.”
 In a competitive funding climate, it is important that your significance and innovation sections clearly communicate the urgency of your research.
 Similar in format to the Specific Aims Workshops, these will be led by Dr. Mark Dewhirst and other senior faculty members.

 Effective Communication Workshop

 During these sessions, you will learn how to effectively communicate your ideas and plans to grant reviewers.
-Led by Dr. Joanna Downer, Director of Research Development at the School of Medicine, these sessions will teach you how to apply the writing principles developed by Dr. George D. Gopen, Professor of the Practice Emeritus of the Duke University Writing Program, as well as Dr. Downer’s own tips and tricks for effectively revising your own work.
+Led by Dr. Joanna Downer, Associate Dean for Research Development at the School of Medicine, these sessions will teach you how to apply the writing principles developed by Dr. George D. Gopen, Professor of the Practice Emeritus of the Duke University Writing Program, as well as Dr. Downer’s own tips and tricks for effectively revising your own work.
 Dr. Downer has extensive experience in grant writing and has contributed to the successful acquisition of a number of large center-type research grants for School of Medicine faculty.